Midataur/dnd-sort/README.md

 ### Usage:

 Replace demo.txt with your inventory filename (make sure they're in the same folder).
 Put each item on a new line and label with [?] at the start of the line where ? is the letter of the item's category.
-Weapons will sort by damage if formula is given.
-Formulas should look like '2d4+1' where the initial number before the d and the trailing addition are optional.

 ### Valid categories: